 Guttenberg’s, Ponta’s and Putin’s reactions to their false doctorate scandals are all completely appropriate, my research finds — if you consider the cultural context in which each occurred.

-Leaving office, or even fleeing the country, after allegations of academic corruption, as Guttenberg did, is a rational response in his situation.
+Leaving office after allegations of academic corruption, as Guttenberg did, is a rational response in his situation.

 Germany ranks sixth of 129 countries worldwide in terms of adherence to the law, according to the World Justice Project’s annual “rule of law” index.
-There, such criminal acts bring professional disgrace, a likely conviction in court and possibly even jail time.
+There, such criminal acts bring professional disgrace.

 In an emerging democracy that still struggles with corruption, however, such as Romania, bravado is a reasonable way to handle allegations of academic malfeasance.
 Among European countries, Romania is among the least likely to hold public officials accountable for abuses of power or to demand transparency from government employees, according to the World Justice Project, which ranks the rule of law worldwide.